Pine flatwoods at Corbett are home to the federally endangered red-cockaded woodpecker

 Wildlife Spotlight: Roseate Spoonbill

-In the early 1990s a biologist and engineer discovered that the bird's flat bill creates mini-whirlpools that suck out submerged prey.
-Like many wading birds, the spoonbill almost became extinct early in this century as the result of plume hunters.
-The feathers of the spoonbill itself were not sought as they quickly fade.
-Unfortunately, the egret that shared colonies with the spoonbills were highly prized.
-As a consequence, the spoonbill deserted their nests.
-Although its numbers have increased, the roseate spoonbill is still threatened primarily by habitat loss and is listed as a species of special concern by the Florida Fish and Wildlife Conservation Commission.
+Like egrets and many other wading birds, the spoonbill almost became extinct as the result of plume hunters.
+Ironically, pink spoonbill feathers were not highly sought after, because they faded quickly.
+However, large numbers of egrets and spoonbills shared colonies where plume hunters were indiscriminate, and the disturbance caused many birds to abandon their nests.
+Although numbers have increased, the roseate spoonbill is still threatened, primarily by habitat loss and is listed as a species of special concern by the Florida Fish and Wildlife Conservation Commission.